patrickdowling/pfm2sid/README.md

 ## SID Emulation

 - Based on the "ancient" reSID version 0.16.
 This still seems "Good Enough" and while the following versions are much improved the footprint is bigger.
-Some most of that should all be `constexpr`-able with some effort.
+Part of that c/should be `constexpr`-able with some effort but 16MB tables are out for sure :)
 - Modifications to reSID were made to get it compiling and (eventually) strip out some unused functionality.
 Ideally they won't conflict _too_ much with the upstream and are isolated commits.
 - There are of course other SID implementations, e.g. I particularly like [chips](https://github.com/floooh/chips).
 Similarly, there are forks/mirrors of reSID, e.g. libsidplayfp.
 - In order to simplify things, the code writes a batch registers at once, then calls `clock` later to generate a block of samples.